The Digestive System: How Digestion Works and Why Gut Health Matters

 the digestive system

-The Four Stages of Digestion Process
+The Four Main Stages of Digestion

 1. Ingestion

-2. Breakdown of foods
+2. Breakdown of Food

 After swallowing, food travels down the esophagus into the stomach, where powerful gastric juices—including hydrochloric acid and digestive enzymes—continue the breakdown process.
 This stage, known as chemical digestion, converts food into a semi-liquid form called chyme.
 Depending on the type of food consumed, this process can take anywhere from 45 minutes to four hours.